ChenThread/octagon/README.md

 * any gamma/colorspace adjustments at all

+**pngview.lua**: Simple high-resolution PNG viewer.
+Depends on png.lua.

+Load with a .PNG file as argument to display it.
+Code includes rudimentary "API", but has to be adapted to properly expose it.

 **oczip.lua**: ZIP decompression.
 Depends on crc32.lua and inflate.lua.

 Currently, it only works as a program and not as a library. "oczip [filename]" with a hardcoded output path "results/".